Marker 39Categories Racing Log

 And then there was a series of unholy noises.
 A bang.
 A grinding sound.
 A banjo being tuned past pitch.
 Although the hull of the boat had made it, as I continued the turn, the backstay caught the upper parts of the mark and jerked us to a violent stop.

 It took me a few moments to even figure out what had happened, and then a few more before I could look up to see if the rig was still intact.
 It was, although the backstay was bent at a horrifying angle.
 Sailor Steve jumped up to try to hold the boat away from the base of the mark.
 I slowly started thinking.
 I rolled up the jib and asked Jen to drop the main.
-I didn’t want them to get ripped, and the drag form the sails was keeping us pinned to the mark.
+I didn’t want them to get ripped, and the drag from the sails was keeping us pinned to the mark.
 I started the engine and, after a brief eternity of coaxing us in reverse and banging on the stay to get it to pop off, got us untangled.
 When the stay came free, we started going backwards and the shrouds almost got caught, but Steve pushed us off.
 I threw the transmission back into forward with my foot and got enough rudder control to move us away from the mark.

 By the time we got unstuck, we’d been passed by most of the other boats.
 The rig held, but I wasn’t sure if the backstay was weakened.
 We still would have had to do penalty turns for hitting the mark, and Jen and I didn’t feel comfortable putting the sails back up without having a chance to inspect things, so we retired from the race and cracked the first of a few conciliatory racing beers.